armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

    - See (https://github.com/spinnaker/kayenta/pull/940#issue-1639273840) for instructions on how to use these properties (in kayenta-local.yml) to enable the data migration and MySQL or PostgreSQL data source.

 ### Orca
-- Added an endpoint to call Front50's *GET /pipelines/triggeredBy/{pipelineId}/{status}*.
-The advantage of the new endpoint is that Front50 only returns a (potentially very small) subset of pipelines over the wire to Orca, in contrast to the current behavior where Front50 returns all pipelines, and leaves it to Orca to filter them.
--
+- Added a new configuration flag: *front50.useTriggeredByEndpoint* that defaults to false.
+When false, Orca queries Front50 for all pipelines each time a pipeline execution completes.
+When true, Orca only queries for pipelines triggered when a specific pipeline completes which is potentially a very small subset of all pipelines.

 ###  Spinnaker Community Contributions